-use\module(+File)
+use\module(+Files)

 Load the file(s) specified with File just like ensure\loaded/1.
 The files must all be module files.
-All exported predicates from the loaded files are imported into the context module.
+All exported predicates from the loaded files are imported into the module from which this predicate is called.
 This predicate is equivalent to ensure\loaded/1, except that it raises an error if File is not a module file.